 Configure each Intercom and verify its operation before you mount it.
-When you are ready to mount an Intercom, refer to Appendix A, "Mounting the Intercom" for instructions.
+When you are ready to mount an Intercom, refer to Appendix A, "Mounting the Indoor VoIP Indoor Intercom with Keypad (Flush-Mounted)" for instructions.

 All Intercoms are initially configured with the following default IP settings: